Where in Texas Do You Pay the Most for Auto Insurance? You Probably Guessed Wrong

 Why is that?
 The answer is a bit complicated.
 There’s almost as many factors in figuring out the cost of auto insurance in Texas as there are road sings along Interstate 45.

-Let's start with the big picture and then highlight the costs among some counties and cities.
+Let’s start with the big picture and then highlight the costs among some counties and cities.
+Comparing multiple auto insurance quotes can help you keep your costs down when shopping for auto insurance in Texas

 A recent Quadrant Information Services study, commissioned by insuranceQuotes, examined the average cost of auto insurance premiums in 1,348 Texas cities.
 Using a hypothetical 40-year-old female driver with a clean driving record and no prior claims, the study also examined the average cost of auto insurance in all 254 counties statewide, and some of the results were quite significant.